Nandi people

-The Nandi are part of the Kalenjin, a Nilotic tribe living in East Africa.
-The Nandi ethnic group live with close association and relation with the Kipsigis tribe.
+The Nandi are part of the Kalenjin, an ethnic community living in East Africa.
+The Nandi ethnic group live in close association and relation with the Kipsigis tribe.
 They traditionally have lived and still form the majority in the highland areas of the former Rift Valley Province of Kenya, in what is today Nandi County.
-They speak the Nandi dialect of the Kalenjin language.
+They speak the Nandi dialect of the Kalenjin language which is classified as a Nilotic language.

 Etymology

 Before the mid-19th century, the Nandi referred to themselves as Chemwalindet (pl.
 Chemwalin) or Chemwal (pl.
 Chemwalek) while other Kalenjin-speaking communities referred to the Nandi as Chemngal.
-It is unclear where the terms originated from, though in early writings the latter term was associated with ngaal which means camel in Turkana and suggestions made that the name could be an "...allusion to the borrowing, direct or indirect of the rite of circumcision from camel riding Muslims".
-Later sources do not make similar suggestions or references to this position.
+It is unclear where the terms originated from, though in early writings the latter term was associated with ngaal which means camel in Turkana This is notable given the significant population shifts brought about by Ateker movements during this time.